 - Transfer to a skillet with a bit of butter/olive oil and sauce if you’re using one.
 Toss the gnocchi and serve.

 How To Serve It

-It can be served as a side dish or as the first course in a full Italian style meal!
+It can be served as a soup, side dish, or as the first course in a full Italian-style meal!
 For a very special experience, gnocchi can be served as the primo, or first course, in a full Italian meal consisting of several courses.

 Sauces for Gnocchi: